 When there is ground to suspect that a criminal offence was committed which shall be prosecuted ex officio or that such a criminal act is being prepared, the police will undertake appropriate measures to find the perpetrator, that is to prevent the perpetrator or his accomplice/s from hiding or fleeing, to find and secure the traces of the criminal act and objects which can help to establish facts, and any other notifications that can be useful in the successful conduct of criminal proceedings afterwards.
 The State Attorney in charge must be notified about all the undertaken measures within 24 hours and is authorized to supervise police investigations directly.

-3. The Act on the Prevention of Money Laundering
+3. The Anti Money Laundering and Terrorist Financing Law